 If there is one blood test that you absolutely have to get done for overall health and performance (yes, I know there are a lot), it would be Vitamin D. It controls about 3,000 processes in the human body ranging from fat burning to immunity to sleep.
 You can’t afford to be low!
 And genetic testing will tell how well you make vitamin D from your skin’s exposure to UVB light.
 Some people just can’t make enough of it through natural light exposure.

 4 Ways to Get Vitamin D in the Winter

 1) Eat Foods Rich in Vitamin D

-Sunshine is not only the best source of this important vitamin but also the easiest and cheapest way to get it.
-However, if you are wondering how to get vitamin D in the winter, your answer may be foods naturally rich in the nutrient.
+Sunshine is not only the best source of this vital vitamin but also the easiest and cheapest way to get it.
+However, if you wonder how to get vitamin D in the winter, your answer may be foods naturally rich in nutrients.